The Province of Trapani juts out into the sea from Sicily's west, between the Tyrrhenian Sea and the Canal of Sicily.

 A symbol of this fusion is the cous cous, a typical food brought by the Arabs, with whom the local inhabitants conducted a great deal of sea trade.

-Fish is a great protagonist at the table, and it is cooked in a number ways: from lobster spaghetti to grilled fish.
+Fish is the table's main protagonist, and it is cooked in a number of ways, from lobster spaghetti to grilled fish.
 The typical product par excellence is tuna.

 Trapanese cuisine, in fact, is famous for its traditional mattanza (tuna cull).

 As for pastries, as in all of Sicily, cannoli with ricotta cheese is king, along with the mustazzoli from Erice and fruit from Martorana.